bluxmit/alnoda-docs/mkdocs/docs/get-started/share.md

 !!! info
     After session ends you can start the sharing session again.

+!!! note
+    You can share any application with browser-based UI including terminal, file manager or desktop.

 !!! hint
     Sign in from your workspace to Alnoda Hub and you will be have longer sessions.